 Don’t ban tech completely.
 Children and technology do just seem to go together like ice-cream and hot chocolate sauce.
 There seems to be something inherently present in our children that if we ban something, they want it!
 So use it wisely.
 It does need to be the last thing on the list when it comes to quickly distracting them.

 There is no doubt tech has its place.
 But if your child is struggling with fine motor skills, you will probably find a trip to the App Store is not what your child needs.

-Get your free copy of “Technology and Fine Motor Skills: Can we use Apps?” by entering your details in the form below:
+Get your free copy of this article by entering your details in the form below: